bartmarkiewicz/springBugDemoRepo/README.md

 # ConcurrentModificationException
 ![image](https://github.com/bartmarkiewicz/springBugDemoRepo/assets/39217312/f2cecd9d-6f0d-4e13-9d31-dde0c2c6408f)

-While the bug only appears rarely on a repo with a small/no custom filter chain (like this repo), appearing and causing a test failure about 1 in 500 test runs on average on my machine.
-In bigger repos the bug occurs more often, causing flaky tests and necessiating the re-running of the tests.
+The occurence of the bug varies depending on the controller endpoint implementation, the filter chain, or other config.
+In this repo running this test results in a test failure about 8 in 500 test runs on average.
+In bigger repos the bug can occur more or less often causing flaky tests and necessiating the re-running of the tests.
 Mocking the input stream doesn't seem to work around the issue but reduces its occurence.

 # How to replicate
 - Pull the repository